Radio-frequency assisted switching in perpendicular magnetic tunnel junctions

-\Cref{fig:Switching_multiple_devices} also demonstrates that the small-amplitude RF pulse increases the switching probability for all device sizes down to $D = 25$\,nm.
+The maximum RF pulse amplitude used in this study, $V_\mathrm{RF} = 0.195$\,V, is much smaller than the DC write pulse amplitude $\sim 1$\,V. Therefore, in the $\tau \ge 0$ regime, this small-amplitude RF assist does not diminish device endurance and only marginally increases the write energy while increasing the switching probability.
+This makes RF assist at $\tau = 0$ a viable strategy for an improved STT-MRAM write protocol.
+For example, addition of a small-amplitude RF pulse at $\tau = 0$ in \cref{fig:Max_power_switching_multiple_devices}a, leads to a modest 17\,\% increase of the write energy while giving a 13\,\% increase in the switching probability without affecting the device endurance.
+Our calculations of the energy per write (Supplementary Note 1 and Figure~S2) identify regimes in which the RF+DC and DC protocols have equal write energies, while $t_{\mathrm{DC}}$ is shorter in the RF+DC protocol.
+Figure~S2 shows an example where the addition of a small-amplitude RF pulse reduces $t_{\mathrm{DC}}$ while maintaining the same total write energy for $\tau = -7$\,ns.
+A comprehensive follow-up study of STT switching as a function of RF and DC pulse parameters is required to determine whether the RF+DC protocol can achieve higher energy efficiency than the DC-only write protocol.
+The present study focuses on regimes $\tau \ge 0$ where the RF+DC protocol improves the switching probability without compromising STT-MRAM endurance.\\ \Cref{fig:Switching_multiple_devices} also demonstrates that the small-amplitude RF pulse increases the switching probability for all device sizes down to $D = 25$\,nm.
 This is promising for scalability of the RF+DC write.
 While the observed enhancement of switching probability $\Delta \mathcal{P}$ at $V_\mathrm{RF} = 0.195$\,V is smaller for the 25\,nm device compared to the 85\,nm device, the RF power dissipated by the 25\,nm device at this RF assist voltage is 10\,dB lower due to the higher resistance of the smaller MTJ.
 The effectiveness of the RF assist for all device sizes indicates that micromagnetic effects expected to be more pronounced in the larger devices do not play a crucial role in the observed effect.
-This is corroborated by our theoretical results in \cref{fig:Fig_th_mltp_Prob} revealing similar impact of the RF assist in the macrospin and micromagnetic approximations.
+This is corroborated by our theoretical results in \cref{fig:Fig_th_mltp_Prob} revealing similar impact of the RF assist in the macrospin and micromagnetic approximations.\\ In principle, ohmic heating induced by the RF pulse can contribute to the enhancement of switching probability $\Delta \mathcal{P}$.
+However, because time-averaged ohmic heating is frequency independent, MTJ heating averaged over the RF pulse duration cannot account for the strong frequency dependence seen in \cref{fig:switching_vs_energy_diff_freq}.
+Circuit calibrations used in our experiments ensured uniform RF pulse power across all frequencies (See Supplementary Note 1 and Table~S1).
+If time-averaged MTJ temperature increase induced by the RF pulse were the dominant mechanism, the observed switching enhancement would be comparable across all frequencies at constant power.
+The strong frequency dependence of the RF assist demonstrated in \cref{fig:switching_vs_energy_diff_freq} therefore eliminates time-averaged ohmic heating of the MTJ by the RF pulse as the primary mechanism of the observed RF-induced switching enhancement \cite{rehm2021}.